sobolevn/sobolevn.github.io/_posts/2019-09-07-testing-mypy-types.md

     main:9: note: Revealed type is 'def (Any) -> Any'
 ```

-In this example I changed two things:

-- `disable_cache` flag to disable `mypy`'s cache since it might not work as you expect with the cache
-- `out` is easier for multi-line output than inline comments
+In this example I changed how we make a type assertion: `out` is easier for multi-line output than inline comments.

 Now we have two passing tests: